(212) 514-5100 Available 24/7

 Moderate to severe TBIs may inflict physical, emotional, behavioral and cognitive brain dysfunction that persists after initial recovery.
 For instance, many people recover brain function after a moderate TBI.

 This recovery often involves intense rehabilitation.
-Yet, about 50 percent of these patients will display cognitive problems or die over the next five years.
-Of those who are alive after five years, serious signs of TBI can persist:
+Yet, about 50% of these patients will display cognitive problems or die over the next 5 years.
+Of those who are alive after 5 years, serious signs of TBI can persist:

 • 55 percent are no longer employed